bjt-user/Linux/gnome.md

 ```
 gnome-extensions disable [extension name]
 ```

+If you have enabled an extension you probably need to reboot to make it active.

+#### installation of an extension

 You can install extensions via browser but that seems weird.\
 You can also download a `.zip` by selecting `shell version` and `extension version`.